SoapUI vs. Postman, Katalon: A review of top 3 API tools | Updated 2023

 To implement API testing successfully, teams must have a good set of tools that match specific requirements.
 However, this is a challenging task, according to our survey of more than 2,200 software professionals.
 Part of the problem is that a chosen tool seems to be suitable at first; but troubles arrive when it is integrated with the existing tools and processes in the long run.

-To help you decide which tools work best for your API automation tests, this article presents a review and comparison of three popular tools for API testing: SoapUI, Postman, and Katalon Studio.
-SoapUI and Postman specialize in API testing while Katalon Studio provides a complete solution for API, Web, desktop and mobile app testing.
+To help you decide which tools work best for your API automation tests, this article presents a review and comparison of three popular tools for API testing: SoapUI, Postman, and the Katalon Platform.
+SoapUI and Postman specialize in API testing, while Katalon provides a complete solution for API, Web, desktop, and mobile app testing.

 SoapUI is widely cited as a top choice when it comes to API testing.
 It is a headless functional testing tool specifically designed for API testing.
 SoapUI supports both REST and SOAP services.
 API automation testers can either use open-source or pro versions.
 The pro edition has a user-friendly interface and several advanced features such as assertion wizard, form editor, and SQL query builder.
 SoapUI is a tool of ReadyAPI suite, offered by SmartBear.